NOPEXINC/curriculum-vitae/README.md

 ---

+### Technical lead, Viper Marketing &amp; Communication Group

+September 2008 - February 2011

+Joined the team at Viper Marketing & Communication Group as a consultant and technical lead for all web related projects.
+Responsibilities included the architecture, graphic design, development & deployment of all web sites as well as their integration with various content management systems.

+All website work carried out involved Object Oriented PHP, custom database design as well as version controlled deployment processes using Git.

+Clients include Cambridge Marketing College, Quantock Hills AONB, Avon Somerset Search & Rescue, Scottish Countryside Rangers Association as well as many others.

+---

 ### Founder/Technical Lead, CKI Designs

+January 2007 - February 2010

 Founded web development company based in Bath focused at providing web &amp; design services to media agencies.
 Specialities were in web sites &amp; print media that represented the ethos and spirit of the clients business.